Italy convincing in 3-0 win over Turkey to open Euro 2020

 Italy appeared energized from the start and dominated possession while Turkey sat back and waited for rare counterattacks.

 In the first half alone, Italy produced 13 attempts and Turkey none.
+By the end, Italy had 24 attempts and Turkey three — and none on goal.

+“It was not our day.
+We started to lose the ball and couldn’t get forward,” Turkey coach Şenol Güneş said.
+“Italy were better.
+We lost to the better team.”

 Midway through the first half, Çakır made an acrobatic save to deny Giorgio Chiellini.
 The Italy captain was left unmarked on a corner and directed a header toward the target before Çakır leaped up, extended his right arm high into the air and pushed the ball over the bar with his fingertips.